 The Member then decides whether every employee will be better off under the agreement.

-The Commission must be satisfied that the agreement makes employees better off overall than if the relevant modern award applied.
+The Commission member must be satisfied that the agreement makes employees better off overall than if the relevant modern award applied.

 When you apply using Form F17, you must show how the agreement compares to the relevant award(s).